Why Man Creates: Summary

 The Edifice begins with early humans hunting.
 They attempt to conquer their prey with stones, but fail, so they begin to use spears and bait.
 They kill their prey and it turns into a cave painting, upon which a building begins to be built.
 Throughout the rest of the section, the camera tracks upward as the edifice grows ever taller.

-Early cavemen begin to discover various things such as the lever, the wheel, ladders, agriculture, and fire.
+Early cave dwellers begin to discover various things such as the lever, the wheel, ladders, agriculture, and fire.
 It then cuts to clips of early societies and civilizations.
 It depicts the appearance of the first religions and the advent of organized labor.
 It then cuts to the Great Pyramids at Giza and depicts the creation of writing.

 Soon an army begins to move across the screen chanting, "Bronze", but they are overrun by an army chanting, "Iron".
 The screen then depicts early cities and civilizations.